paragsarin/ai-rag/README.md

 I have also learned to train a RAG model with PDFs and answer questions based on the extracted information.
 This capability significantly expands the potential applications of AI in document analysis and knowledge extraction.

 # Usage
-To run the project, ensure you have all the required dependencies installed.
+To run the project, ensure you have all the required dependencies installed. <br />
 You can install the dependencies using:<br />
 pip install -r requirements.txt

 # Once the dependencies are installed, you can start the Streamlit application using:<br />